This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Combat material and equipment for special forces, anti-explosive groups, and information and communication technologies to integrate intelligence information systems

-- Construction of the new headquarters for the security, and defense sector (Fortaleza Project), technological services, integrated communications, cyber defense capabilities, cybersecurity material, and data centers
+- Construction of the new headquarters for the security, and defense sector (Fortaleza Project) by 2026, technological services, integrated communications, cyber defense capabilities, cybersecurity material, and data centers

 - High tech medical equipment and devices